 Procedures are in place to plan and monitor the quality of the statistical production process.More Less

 , Member States must provide reports on the quality of the data transmitted.
 Using the quality reports received from Member States, Eurostat is required to publish the summary reports on the quality of European statistics, including details on the extent to which concepts, definitions and classifications are consistently applied within the European Statistical System.

 The quality of European statistics is also described in the metadata

-files, which accompany the data published by Eurostat.
+files (ESMS as user oriented quality report and ESQRS as producer oriented quality report), which accompany the data published by Eurostat.
 Statistical processes are in general documented using quality criteria and concepts related to the statistical production.
-More detailed documentation of the statistical production process is planned using the Eurostat Process Metadata Structure.
+More detailed documentation of the statistical production processes at Eurostat is available in the Eurostat Process Metadata Structure.

 In the European Statistical Law, there is a requirement for sectoral legislation to specify a common structure and frequency for the quality reports.